kizza/Table-of-comments/README.md

 ```/* TOC */```

-...anywhere in your document will automatically it update to reflect the headings in your comments each time you run the plugin.
+...anywhere in your document will automatically update it to reflect the headings within your comments each time you run the plugin.

 ```
 /*